Australia's

 - How

-a particular animal find its food?
+does a particular animal find its

-Why does it need this kind of

 food?
+Why does it need this kind

-How do young animals
+of food?
+How do young

-learn what to eat?
+animals learn what to eat?

 - How

-does it avoid
+does it avoid being eaten by

 - How

-does it behave
+does it behave towards other

-towards other members of its
+members of its species?

-species?
 Cooperation, avoidance,

 aggression, social grooming ...?